daliamanfrin/Random-walks-on-graphs/README.md

 For the one-step process, it can be shown that the three solutions can be derived from the maximum entropy principle.

 The code initializes the network with given parameters and performs a random walk based on the type of chosen dynamics.
 For each timestep, it cycles through the nodes.
 For each node, the moving particles randomly choose a neighbor and jump to it if its occupancy is less than the maximal one.
 If the chosen number of moving particles are available, they all move, else only the ones available move.
-Depending obn the dynamics, after every movement or after every node has performed a movement, the network is updated and the state (occupancy) for each node are counted.
+Depending on the dynamics, after every movement or after every node has performed a movement, the network is updated and the state (occupancy) for each node are counted.
 What we get is a histogram that represent the most likely states throuughout the simulation.
 ## Structure
 - The file [random_walk](https://github.com/daliamanfrin/Random-walks-on-graphs/blob/main/random_walk.py) contains the definition of all the functions, from the initialization of the network to the definition of the random walk.
 Functions include the generation of a random direction, the choice of the neighbor based on that direction, and the definition of a function for performing the jumps for a single node (`move_particles`).
 Finally the two functions for the types of dynamics, which both use `move_particles`.